MaxiFab - Advancing Period Technologies

 This work has been presented at the 2018 Designing Interactive Systems Conference and the Youth Health Conference at UPMC, Pittsburgh.

-TL; DR: MaxiFab is a multifaceted collaborative effort that address current shortcomings of menstrual technologies through the design + research of digital fabrication techniques.
+TL; DR: MaxiFab is a multifaceted collaborative effort that addresses current shortcomings of menstrual technologies through the design + research of digital fabrication techniques.
 We explore using 3D printing to produce customizable frames for sanitary napkins and laser cutting to fabricate fused washable sanitary napkins.
 Our preliminary explorations resulted in menstrual products that address some of the most pressing problems with current period technologies—namely, access and cost barriers, waste, and lack of customization.

 Human-centered Problem: Our work aims to reduce stigma regarding the discussion of menstruation while contextualizing the topic as an under-examined design research space.